Get up to $22,000 on Rebates When Switching from Oil to Electric

 - Electric furnaces or boilers

-How does the application process work for the Take Charge Grant?
+How does the application process work for the NL Heat Pump Rebate Program?

 To apply for the Take Charge Grant, you'll need to gather the following information and documents: